JimCDabc/leaflet-challenge/README.md

 ## Project Repo: leaflet-challenge

 ### Part 1:  Leaflet-Step-1  Basic Visualization
-+1.
-USGS Earthquake dataset sourced from:  https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php +2.
-Import & Visualize Data
++ 1. USGS Earthquake dataset sourced from:  https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php

++ 2. Import & Visualize Data

-++Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.
+++ Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.

 ++ Your data markers should reflect the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes should appear larger and darker in color.

 ++ Include popups that provide additional information about the earthquake when a marker is clicked.

 ++ Create a legend that will provide context for your map data.